-The incentives and allowances granted to the customs officers are determined by a decision of the minister or the competent authority based on a proposal form the director general according to the nature of their jobs.
+The incentives and allowances granted to the customs officers are determined by a decision of the minister or the competent authority based on a proposal from the director general according to the nature of their jobs.
 Such incentives and allowances shall be effective once approved by the competent authorities.

+SECTION XII

-Section XII Customs zone
+Customs Zone

 Prohibited goods, restricted goods and goods subject to higher customs taxes "duties" as well as the other goods designated by a decision of the director general shall be subject to the provisions of the customs zone.
-The Rules of Implementation shall specify the conditions of transportation within this zone and he necessary documents and procedures.
+The Rules of Implementation shall specify the conditions of transportation within this zone and the necessary documents and procedures.

+SECTION XIII

-Section XIII Customs matters
+Customs Matters

-Chapter I: Investigation of smuggling
+Chapter I Investigation of Smuggling

-- a) Customs officers shall combat smuggling.
-To this effect, they are authorized to inspect he goods and the means of transport and to search persons under the provisions herein and the other applicable regulations (laws). - b) The body search of women shall be conducted only by a female inspector. - c) In the event there are adequate evidences of the presence of contraband and after obtaining permission from the competent authority, customs officers shall be entitled to inspect any house, store or shop according to the applicable regulations (laws). - d) Customs officers shall not be held responsible for the damages resulting from the proper performance of their jobs.
+- (a) Customs officers shall combat smuggling.
+To this effect, they are authorized to inspect the goods and the means of transport and to search persons under the provisions herein, and the other applicable Laws. - (b) The body search of women shall be conducted only by a female inspector. - (c) In the event there are adequate evidences of the presence of contraband, and after obtaining permission from the competent authority, customs officers shall be entitled to inspect any house, store or shop according to the applicable Laws. - (d) Customs officers shall not be held responsible for the damages resulting from the proper performance of their jobs.